Asymptotic Poincar\'e Maps along the edges of Polytopes: Introduction

-Generalizing these models, we have studied in~\cite{AD2014,ADP2015} the polymatrix replicator equation, where the population is divided into a finite number of groups, each of them with finitely many behavioral strategies.
-Bilateral interactions between individuals of any two groups (including the same) are allowed, but competition takes place inside the groups, i.e., the relative success of each strategy is evaluated within the corresponding group.
-The phase spaces of these systems are prisms, products of simplexes $\Delta^{n_1-1}\times \ldots \Delta^{n_p-1}$, where $p$ is the number of groups and $n_j$ the number of behavioral strategies inside the $j$-th group, for $j=1,\ldots, p$.
-When interactions involve only individuals of different groups, the polymatrix replicator equation specializes more general replicator equations for $n$-person games with multi-linear payoffs that were first formulated by Palm~\cite{Palm} and studied by Ritzberger, Weibull~\cite{KRJW}, Plank~\cite{Plank3} among others.
+Natural examples of such dynamical systems arise in Evolutionary Game Theory (EGT), which was the background motivation for the present work.
+Even though the phase space of the dynamical systems arising from EGT are usually simplexes or products of simplexes, we state our results in the more general context of simple polytopes in order to have a mathematically comprehensive approach which is also open to new examples.

-All these replicator-like systems induce flows on compact polytopes in the scope of applicability of the present work.
-In this paper we study the dynamics of a flow $\varphi_X^ t$ on a $d$-dimensional polytope $\Gamma^ d$ leaving invariant all the polytope's faces and determined by an analytic vector field $X$ on $\Gamma^d$.
-We describe a new method to analyze the asymptotic dynamics of $\varphi_X^ t$ along its heteroclinic network.
+The replicator equations, introduced by P. Taylor and L. Jonker~\cite{TJ1978}, as well as the polymatrix replicator equation, studied by authors in~\cite{AD2014,ADP2015}, induce flows on simple polytopes in the scope of applicability of the present results.
+Polymatrix replicator equations extend the class of bimatrix replicator equations~\cite{SS1981,SSHW1981}.

-The use of cross-sections, and return maps, to analyze dynamics along heteroclinic cycles is an old tool going back to Poincar\'e.
-In the context of EGT there is already an extensive literature on the study of boundary he\-te\-ro\-clinic cycles.
-See for instance ~\cite{Br1994,Ch1995,Ch1996,Hof1987,Hof1994,KS1994}.
-The dynamics along heteroclinic networks has also been widely studied in the context of flows with symmetries (see~\cite[Chapter 6]{Field}).
-However general EGT models, as the ones mentioned above, are not covered by this theory.
+The use of cross-sections and return maps to analyze dynamics along heteroclinic cycles is an old tool going back to Poincar\'e.
+In the context of EGT there is already an extensive literature on the study of boundary he\-te\-ro\-clinic cycles~\cite{Br1994,Ch1995,Ch1996,Hof1987,Hof1994,KS1994}.
+The dynamics along he\-te\-ro\-clinic networks has also been widely studied in the context of flows with symmetries, e.g.~\cite{KM95,KM04} or~\cite[Chapter 6]{Field}.
+All these studies use the Poincar\'e map itself~\cite[Chapter 6]{MR1691840} or its linearization~\cite[Chapter 17]{MR1635735} usually for a stability or bifurcation analysis of families of vector fields.
+However the flows on polytopes addressed in our work have no symmetries in general and hence lie outside the scope of these studies.
+In fact, the heteroclinic networks that we consider are robust because our focus is on flows that leave invariant all faces of the polytope.